FullStackTypeScriptCourse/course_material/week6_node/EXERCISE.md

 - `nodemon` // development
 - `dotenv` // environment variables

-Look also at a specific middleware called `cors` that you can use to allow cross-origin requests.

 Remember to use the `dotenv` package to store your environment variables and the `morgan` package to log the requests to the console.
 Also remember to use `log4js` for logging.

 ### Middleware